lrfurtado/lunchapp/README.md

 It does this by performing the following logic:
 1. select all employees from postgres
-1. shuffle slice of employess
+1. shuffle slice of employees
 1. calculate number of groups for each size
 1. for each group size extract the number groups calculated on the previous step
 1. marshall json output